samyachour/PoliticalDebateApp_Backend/README.md

 #### Misc

+- We use [Test-driven-development](https://en.wikipedia.org/wiki/Test-driven_development) to ensure minimal code debt.
 - The intended user base is anyone who wants to solidify their arguments for a certain issue or explore the other side's perspective.

 ## Political debate app (backend)